Back to top

 Click here to return to the Kendal Flood Risk Management Scheme homepage

 Kendal has a long history of flooding which was experienced most recently during Storm Desmond in 2015, when 2,276 properties and businesses were flooded in Kendal, Burneside, Staveley and Ings.
 Since then, the Environment Agency along with Westmorland and Furness Council (formerly Cumbria County Council and South Lakeland District Council), United Utilities and other professional partners including the local community identified over 60 different options to address the complex flood issues that affect the catchment.
 Each option was considered for their technical feasibility, economic viability, environmental sustainability and social acceptability.
-The preferred option was presented in September 2018.
+The preferred option was presented in September 2018 and later received planning approval in June 2019.
+Construction of the flood scheme in Kendal started in Feb 2021 and aims to be complete in 2025/6.

 The preferred option takes a catchment based approach and includes a combination of linear defences, improved pumping and conveyance, upstream storage, complimentary natural flood management interventions and wider environmental improvements.
-Multi-million pounds worth of construction will better protect 1,480 homes and 1,151 business in Kendal, Burneside, Staveley and Ings.
+Multi-million pounds worth of construction will better better protect over 1920 homes and 2250 businesses directly and indirectly from flooding in Kendal, Burneside, Staveley and Ings.
 For information on Burneside, Staveley and Ings and upstream measures, click here.

 Taking a catchment based approach the Flood Risk Management Scheme will be delivered through the Kent catchment as follows: